hermesthecat/SMS-Forward/readme.md

 - Memory-optimized display with automatic cleanup
 - Integrated statistics dashboard

+✅ **App information and about:**

+- Comprehensive about page with app details
+- Version information and build details
+- Developer information and license details
+- Feature list and technical specifications
+- Package information and system requirements

 ✅ **Security and spam prevention:**

 - Rate limiting prevents spam (10 SMS/minute maximum)